-Some pc components push out more heat than others, so if you have an area which has slow moving air or no air flow at all this will affect your pc’s ability to dissipate heat from your motherboard.
+Some pc components push out more heat than others, so if you have an area that has slow-moving air or no airflow at all this will affect your PC’s ability to dissipate heat from your motherboard.

 As a rough guide, the average gpu temperature should stay well below 100-110°C (212-230°F).
 When your pc is idle it will usually run around 50-60°C (122-140°F) and 70-80°C (158-176°F) when gaming.

 The chip can reach much higher temperatures in hot environments, especially when the graphics are being rendered for extended periods.
 Most damage to a gpu occurs at 110-125°C (230-257°F), but it can be damaged well before this point if you’re not careful with your hardware.
 If the temperature exceeds 130°C (266 °F) then it is likely that permanent damage will occur to your motherboard’s chip.

 normal idle GPU temperature range